Popov-Lab-UNC/DELi/docs/config_docs/deli_config.rst

 ==================

 DELi uses a ``.deli`` config file to control some of its more advanced settings.
-On installation with pip, a ``.deli`` file should be created in your home directory.
+To avoid arbitrary code execution, DELi does not initialize the config file when installed via ``pip``.
+Instead it will create one the first time you every use DELi (and it will raise a warning to let you know it did so).
-If not, you can create one yourself using ``deli config init``.
+You can also create one yourself using ``deli config init``.
 A valid DELi config file is required for DELi to run *or* be imported.
 DELi will raise a ``DELiConfigError`` if it detects something wrong with the config file.

 .. note::
     Any settings that might impact the outcome of a DELi command (like ``deli decode``)